|

 universe over time, hardly a steady state.
 To explain the

-expansion, confirmed in 1927 by Edwin Hubble, Hoyle postulated Mini Bangs
+expansion, which was confirmed in 1927 by Edwin Hubble, Hoyle postulated Mini-Bangs

-in between the galaxies that keep the outward flow of matter
+in between the galaxies of our universe that keep the outward flow of matter

 constant, like a steadily flowing river.

-But Hoyle's job got more difficult in the early 1960s when radio
+But Hoyle's job got more difficult in the early 1960s when sources of radio-frequency

-sources were found to be more prevalent in the early (far away)
+electromagnetic radiation were found to be more prevalent in the early

-universe than in more recent times, once again contradicting a steady-state universe.
+(distant) universe than they are now, once again contradicting a steady-state universe.
 In 1963, quasars, which almost only occur in the distant past, were discovered.

 Then, in 1965, the observation of the cosmic microwave background (CMB), a